Generic Name: hydrocortisone acetate and pramoxine hydrochloride

 ACTH stimulation test

-It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to product detectable amounts in breast milk.
+Nursing Mothers: It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable amounts in breast milk.
 Systemically administered corticosteroids are secreted into breast milk in quantities NOT likely to have a deleterious effect on the infant.
-Nevertheless, caution should be exercised when topical corticosteroids re administered to a nursing woman.
+Nevertheless, caution should be exercised when topical corticosteroids are administered to a nursing woman.

-The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressing.
-These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.
+ADVERSE REACTIONS: The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressings.
+These reactions are listed in an approximate decreasing order of occurrence:

-Topically applied corticosteroids can be absorbed in sufficient amounts to product systemic effects.
-(See PRECAUTIONS)
+OVERDOSAGE: Topically applied corticosteroids can be absorbed in sufficient amounts to produce systemic effects.
+(See PRECAUTIONS.)

 By Ferndale Laboratories, Inc.

-Pramosone® is a registered trademark of Ferndale IP, Inc.
+Pramosone® is a registered trademark of Sebela International Ltd.

 hydrocortisone acetate and pramoxine hydrochloride lotion